AvijitBag07/guided_conjugateGradient_dpnp/IntelPython_DPNP_GettingStarted/README.md

 ## Purpose
 The Data Parallel Extension for NumPy* (dpnp package) - a library that implements a subset of NumPy* that can be executed on any data parallel device.
 The subset is a drop-in replacement of core NumPy* functions and numerical data types.

+The DPNP is used to offload python code to INTEL GPU's.
+This is very similar to CUPY API [Comparsion_list](https://intelpython.github.io/dpnp/reference/comparison.html#).

 ## Prerequisites